oxen-io/libsession-util/docs/config-merge-logic.md

   current message data (whether or not it knows the interpretation of that data), increments the `seqno`, and includes the intended modifications.
-- the client creates a batch request that pushes the new configuration and simultaneously deletes any known, older configuration message(s).
+- the client creates a batch request that pushes the new configuration and simultaneously deletes (if permitted) any known, older configuration message(s) that are obsoleted by the new configuration message.
 - every client need to agree exactly on which message "wins" in the case of 2 (or more) competing messages, and so for tie-breaking we use string comparison on the two (encoded) config messages.
 - whichever one wins, any client that observes a conflict (i.e. same seqno) needs to merge the two